mokwan/Lael/Readme.txt

 Although i am making this change to this file a git restore will undo the change if i don't add

+This side wll be available to the emergency branch only